MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 # Quickstart: Client application initialization (C++)

 This quickstart illustrates the client initialization pattern used by the MIP C++ SDK.
+At a high level, all clients must accomplish the following initialization steps in this order:

+1. Acquire and provide a suitable OAuth2 access token to the SDK
+2. Initialize and provide a Profile object to the SDK
+3. Initialize and provide an Engine object to the SDK

 The steps outlined in this quickstart are required for any client application that uses the MIP File, Policy, or Protection APIs.

 > [!NOTE]
 > Although this quickstart uses File API examples, this same pattern is applicable to clients using the Policy and Protection APIs.